-Countless numbers of adults believe that the pain, stiffness, inflexibility, or numbness that they feel in their bodies is simply a natural byproduct of their body’s structure, and something that they will have to live with for the rest of their lives.
-Fortunately, at Back in Motion Chiropractic of Spokane, Washington, we know that this is not the case.
+Countless numbers of adults believe that the pain, stiffness, inflexibility, or numbness that they feel in their bodies is simply a natural byproduct of their body’s structure and something that they will have to live with for the rest of their lives.
+Fortunately, at Back in Motion P.S.
+Chiropractic of Spokane, Washington, we know that this is not the case.

 Chiropractic care is the leading treatment in correcting spinal misalignment in the body without surgical intervention.
 Individuals who a) didn’t know they had misalignment which was contributing to their discomfort, or b) knew that they had misalignment but didn’t realize that it could be addressed, find relief with expert chiropractic care every day.

 What is spinal misalignment?

 In other cases, like scoliosis, the spinal curvature is significantly shifted away from its ideal, natural curvature.
 Both instances can be aided with the help of chiropractic care, and both instances create imbalances in the body—the severity of which often correlates with the number of degrees of distance from ideal alignment.

 Symptoms of Spinal Misalignment

-Please note that this is not a complete list, and that the symptoms of spinal alignment can be different for every individual.
+Please note that this is not a complete list and that the symptoms of spinal alignment can be different for every individual.
 That being said, there are commonalities between the ways that most individuals experience the consequences of spinal misalignment.

 Because the central nervous system comprises the brain and spinal cord, the nervous system is one of the largest and most important systems that is affected by spinal misalignment.
 The central nervous system and peripheral nervous system work together to regulate sensation perception, motor control, hormone production and release, and cognition.

 Spinal misalignment forces the muscles, ligaments, tendons, and tissues of the body to work against their natural function by trying to support the body’s structure.
 Because the body is always striving to return to homeostasis, the body will attempt to compensate for poor misalignment in other ways.

 This is not because most mattresses are inferior – it’s because most spines are misaligned!
 Individuals with optimal spinal curvature can find comfort on most surfaces.
-When the spine is misaligned, sleeping position becomes an extremely meticulous process of finding the right pillow(s) and the right mattress, as well as the right sleeping position, all of which are required to gain comfort and achieve rest.
+When the spine is misaligned, the sleeping position becomes an extremely meticulous process of finding the right pillow(s) and the right mattress, as well as the right sleeping position, all of which are required to gain comfort and achieve rest.

 Cognition is largely connected to both the nervous system and the spine.
 When the spine is misaligned, stagnation can occur in the circulation of cerebrospinal fluid, which plays a role in delivering nutrients to the brain as well as detoxification of the brain.

 Stiffness & Inflexibility

 If you find that your back, neck, and shoulders are stiff and inflexible, and you are not in advanced age, this may be due to spinal misalignment.
 The spine begins to lose flexibility as it becomes detoured further and further from optimal alignment.

 This means that as one changes, the other changes in equal proportion.
 Put simply, poor postural habits can lead to misalignment, and misalignment can lead to poor postural habits.
 Regardless of the origin of the postural concerns or the misalignment, chiropractic care can help.

 Respiration & Circulation

 When the spinal curvature is less severe, it will still affect the nervous system, which is responsible for regulating the function of respiration and circulation.
 If you experience shallow breathing, rapid or irregular heart rate, or light-headedness and numbness in your extremities without any other identifiable cause, it’s likely that you’re also experiencing spinal misalignment.

 Chiropractic Care Can Help

 For each of these effects of spinal misalignment, chiropractic care can help.
-In particular, expert chiropractor Dr. Cameron Weishaar of Back in Motion Chiropractic specializes in correcting spinal misalignment through Chiropractic BioPhysics®, a form of chiropractic care designed to produce long term alignment correction.
+In particular, expert chiropractor Dr. Cameron Weishaar of Back in Motion P.S.
+Chiropractic specializes in correcting spinal misalignment through Chiropractic BioPhysics®, a form of chiropractic care designed to produce long-term alignment correction.